joaomarccos/getnet_pos/README.md

 # getnet_pos

-A plugin wrapper to use getnet pos hardware sdk on your flutter apps.
+A plugin wrapper to use getnet pos hardware sdk in your flutter apps.

 **ONLY WORKS ON ANDROID FOR NOW**